dchiquito/girder-4-pyppeteer-test/README.md

 # girder-pytest-pyppeteer
-A collection of tools for using [pyppeteer](https://github.com/pyppeteer/pyppeteer) to implement browser testing for [Girder 4 applications](https://github.com/girder/cookiecutter-girder-4).
+A collection of tools for using [pyppeteer](https://github.com/pyppeteer/pyppeteer) to implement browser-based end-to-end testing for [Girder 4 applications](https://github.com/girder/cookiecutter-girder-4).
+This toolkit will enable you to easily write tests for your entire application stack that behave like real users interacting with a real web browser.

 Specifically, **girder-pytest-pyppeteer** is
 - A pytest plugin